Staffordshire Bull Terrier: American Kennel Club

-The Staffordshire Bull Terrier, as well as the Bull Terrier and American Staffordshire Terrier, are three distinct modern purebred dogs in the AKC Terrier group, all with a similar ancestry.
+The Staffordshire Bull Terrier, the Bull Terrier, and the American Staffordshire Terrier are three distinct modern purebred dogs in the AKC Terrier group, all with a similar ancestry.
 Historically, the Staffordshire Terriers had arrived in America by the mid-1800s.
 After their arrival, two distinct breeds were developed, one of which some American breeders developed into a taller, heavier offshoot of the English version which became the American Staffordshire Terrier.

 Initially, the AKC refused to recognise any breeds that were associated with dog fighting.
 The early Bull Terrier breed developed by James Hinks as a conformation show dog was recognised by the AKC in 1885.
-It was nearly 50 years later in 1936 that AKC recognised the Staffordshire Terrier, later changing the breed's name to the American Staffordshire Terrier to avoid confusion with the English version.
-In an effort to achieve AKC recognition of the English Stafford, Steve Stone organised the US Staffordshire Bull Terrier Club, 14 January 1967.
-There were few Staffords in the country at that time, most being imports from Australia, Canada, New Zealand, and other parts of the world.
+Nearly 50 years later, in 1936, AKC recognised the Staffordshire Terrier, later changing the breed's name to the American Staffordshire Terrier to avoid confusion with the English version.
+In an effort to achieve AKC recognition of the English Stafford, Steve Stone organised the US Staffordshire Bull Terrier Club on 14 January 1967.
+There were few Staffords in the country at the time, most being imports from Australia, Canada, New Zealand, and other parts of the world.

 The first attempts to encourage club membership and gain AKC recognition began with a rally held in the summer of 1967 which resulted in 14 memberships and 8 Staffords registered by the club.
-By year's end, the count had increased to 39 registered dogs.
-Dog imports continued, and the number of memberships and registered dogs increased but it would take nearly a decade of hosting sanctioned shows and demonstrating consistency in the breed standard by maintaining responsible breeding practices that the club would acquire official AKC recognition.
+By year's end the count had increased to 39 registered dogs.
+Dog imports continued and the number of memberships and registered dogs increased, but it took nearly a decade of hosting sanctioned shows and demonstrating consistency in the breed standard by maintaining responsible breeding practices before the club acquired official AKC recognition.

 In 1974, AKC officially recognised the Staffordshire Bull Terrier Club, giving it recognition as the official AKC Parent Club representing the breed.
 The first Stafford to be registered and entered into the AKC Stud Book was Ch.
 Tinkinswood Imperial, an English import.
 An Australian import, Northwark Becky Sharpe, was the first U.S. champion.

 Characteristics

+Appearance

 The Stafford is short-haired, and of roughly equal length from the withers to the tail and from the withers to the ground.
 The coat is short, stiff and close.
 It may be white; black, blue, fawn or red, all with or without white; or any variety of brindle, with or without white.
 It has a broad head; the ears fold at the tip.
 It is muscular and well-boned, with strong shoulders, a wide chest and wide-set legs.
 It is agile and quite active.
 It is a terrier, and is so classified by the Kennel Club and the Fédération Cynologique Internationale.
 The dog usually stands 36–41 cm at the withers.
 Dogs weigh about 13–17 kg; bitches approximately 2 kg less.

-It is a healthy and robust dog with a life expectancy of 12–14 years.
-Neurological disorders identified in the breed include cerebellar abiotrophy, Chiari-like malformation, myotonia congenita and L-2-hydroxyglutaric aciduria; hereditary cataracts have also been identified.